bbauska/UC-Davis-Inter-jQuery/README.md

 Then somewhere in here you can put it wherever you want, it doesn&apos;t really matter.
 Make sure it goes above the media queries.
-I&apos;m going to make a comment here that says, \"Flexslider styles\" and in here I can make a real dot Flexslider.
+I&apos;m going to make a comment here that says, &quot;Flexslider styles&quot; and in here I can make a real dot Flexslider.
 Margin I want it zero in the top and bottom and 20 pixels in left and right, I want <b>border;none</b>.
 No border at all and border radius zero to give it square edges.
 Just with that one